Ahaeflig/NHL-Inspector/ProcessBook/README.md

 ## Content

 This process book contains 5 part:
-* Original Project Proposal
+* Project Proposal
 * Evolution of the layout and sketches
 * Evolution of the user interaction
 * Interesting technical details
 * Possible Improvements

-## Project Propsoal
+## Initial Project Propsoal

-We want to build a visualization that overviews the current state of the NHL championship while giving the opportunity to the viewer to compare stats between two teams.
+We want to build a visualization that overviews the current state of the NHL championship while giving the opportunity to the viewer to compare stats between two teams: his favorite team and another team.
 We will include a time slider that let's the user interactively change the date to transform the data that is fed to the visualization.

 For the overview, we will order and scale the logos of each team with respect to their current number of points in the league.
 We want to show the ordered logos following a certain shape, like a spiral or eventually a shape related to hockey.

 To compare two team, the user will have to click on one logo, then that logo will be highlighted and when the user clicks on another logo, the two logo are superposed (one half in the right with one half on the left) and re-scaled, and circular barplots around the logos appear to compare their statistics.

 ### Motivation
 It would be interesting to make a viz that can give a good picture of how the NHL is evolving while being interactive and giving the user more in depth comparison of his favorite team if he wants to.
+This viz could then be adapted for other championship and sports.

 ### Target Audience
 We target mostly NHL fans but no specific knowledge is required to understand the overview visualization.
 The comparison might require the viewer to know about hockey a bit.